 Bonus Reward: 20,000pts ($200) for spending $1,000 in first 3 months

 Fees: NO annual, $10 or 3% on balance transfers, $10-$12 or 3%-5% on cash advance, $37 late

 A standard deal for those looking to get a good travel rewards card can be found at Bank of America.
 The Bank Americard Travel Rewards Credit Card is their product that competes in the consumer travel rewards market.
 It has a decent set of benefits and pricing terms.

 This credit card is a decent card in terms of rewards and benefits.
-It does not have ridiculously awesome bonus deals, but it is an average card for someone with average credit.
+It does not have ridiculously awesome bonus deals, but is an average card for someone with average credit.

 Discover it® Miles Card